OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 * The user mistyped the password several times within a short timeframe

-* User changed his password, but at the same he had Service Studio running, connected with the previous Username/Password
+* User changed their password, but at the same he had Service Studio running, connected with the previous Username/Password

 * The user account was target of a brute-force attack